-Clearly, soldiers have many reasons to use there earned off duty time away from their units.
+Clearly, soldiers have many reasons to use their earned off duty time away from their units.
 A first priority will always be family emergencies.
 In diverse cultures where soldiers come from families with differing cultural institutions of importance, such considerations must also be weighed in managing a unit’s soldier off duty time.
 But there are also unique circumstances regardless of culture depending on the army, the times and circumstances and the type soldier.
 For example, a regular army battalion of long enlistment volunteers presents a somewhat different environment than a battalion of national service soldiers or activated reserve or National Guard soldiers.

 The vignette that follows considers the application of the earned off duty time of soldiers in the latter category constrained over significant distance in reaching family by transportation capabilities of the day.
 We might immediately react from present perspective to the transportation capability of then available being less a concern with today’s transportation alternatives.
 That said, Even in the recent present, over the last several decades, regardless what enhancements have developed for transportation, challenges to the traveling solider attempting to use off duty time remain.
 Key to the vignette is the manner in which leaders supported their soldiers at a time of growing uncertainty and rapidly changing events.